 Thyroid hormone blood tests include:

+- Free thyroxine (FTI or FT4).
+Free thyroxine (T4) can be measured directly (FT4) or calculated as the free thyroxine index (FTI).
 The FTI tells how much free T4 is present compared to bound T4.
 The FTI can help tell if abnormal amounts of T4 are present because of abnormal amounts of thyroxine-binding globulin.

 Why It Is Done

 Thyroid hormone tests are done to: